Aurelain/Exo/README.md

   1. A lot of people are already familiar with JS, so there's no need to learn the peculiarities of the AhkScript-syntax.
   2. Gain access to a huge repository of libraries written in JS.
   3. You can use JS-specific constructs (eval, anonymous functions, prototype, etc.).
-  4. You get to code in your favourite JS editor (IDE).
+  4. You get to code in your favorite JS editor (IDE).
 ... and more.

 It does all this by embedding a browser (Internet Explorer) and hooking into it with ComObject.
 It then bridges the JS global functions to their AHK counterpart.